Dynamic Situational Awareness (DSA)

 Your vehicle threads its way through the debris-filled streets.
 Watching out the windows you've seen no movement, but moving on your DSA map are symbols representing other vehicles similar to yours depicting the people sharing your mission.
 Teammates actively monitor one another's location and status while reporting observations and dangers along the way.

 Ahead of the line of vehicles sweeping forward are the advance teams, people on foot going block-by-block: searching, reporting, and acting.
 Suddenly, an alert on your display demands your attention.
 An advance team has observed and marked a hazard on the road ahead of you.
 Your map reveals that an adjoining road has recently been explored and is considered safe.
 Calling in a specialized unit to deal with the hazard, you reroute and push forward, eager to complete the mission.
 Moments later, another advance team requests support.
 The closest vehicle immediately responds, changing course to assist.
 Other vehicles move in to back them up.

 Methodically and meticulously, the team executes the sweep using constant, decentralized communication and situational awareness.
 As each team locates and marks events, objects and people, your DSA display evolves into an ever-clearer picture.

 What is DSA?

 When the operational landscape changes frequently, then rapid, accurate, purpose-built, mission-focused communication is key to success.
-This is the working domain of the Dynamic Situational Awareness (DSA) example app built using ArcGIS Runtime SDK.
+This is the working domain of the Dynamic Situational Awareness (DSA) open source app built using ArcGIS Runtime SDK.
 DSA enables physically distributed teams to work as one, maintaining current status on teammates while exploring and illuminating the operational landscape.